Difference Between Project Manager and Program Manager

 Project Manager vs Program Manager

 They plan project costs, manage risks, assemble team members, and make sure team members are on schedule.
-They usually work within a set timeframe.
+They work within a set timeframe.

 They work towards making sure that the program is aligned with the organization’s larger strategy and overall goals.